-- The number of current and planned markets in which the application operates, each with their own laws and regulations, regulatory and supervisory authorities, may increase regulatory compliance risks. - The implementation of planned application features and offerings may require the delivery of complex, interconnected change initiatives across current and planned markets.
+- The number of current and planned markets in which the application operates, each with their own laws and regulations, regulatory and supervisory authorities, the scope of application of which may be uncertain or change at pace, may increase regulatory compliance risks. - The implementation of planned application features and offerings may require the delivery of complex, interconnected change initiatives across current and planned markets.
 This may give rise to design and execution risks, which could be amplified where these change initiatives are delivered concurrently. - The increased volume, breadth and sensitivity of data on which the business model of the application is dependent and to which the Group has access, holds, analyses and processes through its models, which increases data security, privacy and usage risks.
-The use of complex models, including where they use artificial intelligence for critical decision-making, in the application's features and offerings may give rise to operational, conduct, litigation and reputational risks where they do not function as intended. - The application and its services relies on a number of third party partners and providers, which may vary according to market.
+The use of complex models, including where they use artificial intelligence for critical decision-making, in the application's features and offerings may give rise to operational, conduct, litigation and reputational risks where they do not function as intended. - The application and its services rely on a number of third party partners and providers, which may vary according to market.
 This may increase operational disruption risks to the uninterrupted provision of services to customers, regulatory compliance and conduct risks, and the potential for reputational risks.

-New product offerings may be developed and provided through the application, some of which Prudential may have limited or no experience in providing, which may introduce new regulatory, operational, conduct and strategic risks for Group.
+New product offerings may be developed and provided through the application, which may introduce new regulatory, operational, conduct and strategic risks for the Group.